Chapter 2:

 “Very good, Kimi - and thank you for providing such a relatable contemporary example!”

 Aoi said, as she then continued her lecture.
 Since it wasn’t time to take notes yet, Kimi took out her special folder and pulled out her three artistic documents, looking them over as she smiled.
-Kimi had been cosplaying since she was 5, and now at 18, her cosplays were impeccable in terms of design and quality - probably helped by the fact that on the ground floor of their condo, her parents ran a cosplay materials shop!
+Kimi had been cosplaying since she was five, and now at eighteen, her cosplays were impeccable in terms of design and quality - probably helped by the fact that on the ground floor of their condo, her parents ran a cosplay materials shop!
 The staged photo of Kimi as her original character, Sakura the Slayer Queen, consisted of a full body suit of tight-fitting, lightweight, pink armor with white accents, and textured on the chest area - a pressed dragon’s face with Sakura blossoms all around it, along with two, head length, curved inward plates that were on the shoulders of her armor, with this same pattern on the outward facing side of both tall shoulder plates.

 To complete the character’s look, Kimi had expertly made a prop sword that was almost as tall as she was!
 The sword was relatively straight, with some curves on the back side of the chrome silver blade, while the striking side of the blade was also curved, and the end of the blade sharply pointed in a standard fashion.
 The sword had a pink and white katana style grip, with a small, curved, emerging blade section with a point above the grip, which also had a short, downwards curve that connected it to the main blade section, which was also nicely curved.
 Looking at it from the side, the blade was wide, and it had glowing, pink and white kanji characters were neatly etched into it.
+Kimi had debated on how to properly design the sword for her character - wanting something that was indeed unmistakably Japanese - but which was still original and had the fantasy elements befitting the theme and feel of the Sorcerers and Slayers card game.

 Kimi then smiled at her two splash-sketches as she viewed them, while also listening to the lecture being given by Aoi.
 The Mountain Armory of Frost and Flame consisted of three parts: in the center, a long, burgundy and white, hand crank conveyor belt leading into a mountain cave that was converted into a furnace for forging simpler designers of swords modeled on the one that her original character had, with the tall cave getting thinner at its rising height above the furnace area - with an equally tall chimney built into it.
 To its left and its right, two identical smooth white brick - each with a traditional Japanese tiled roof in a pyramid sort of design that was burgundy in color - structures stood - they both being large, rectangular armories with the aforementioned kinds of swords that were forged there, secured neatly on carved wooden racks.
 Frost and snow were also seen both on the ground and on said structures, save for the conveyor belt and furnace with its chimney.